Media

 If the expedition moved something in you, that feeling is information.
 It means something is ready to change.

 The coaching work is the through line behind everything.
-The same frameworks being tested on the ice right now are the ones used in one-on-one and group coaching sessions.
+The same frameworks tested on the ice are the ones used in one-on-one and group coaching sessions.
 Not borrowed theory.
 Not a certification programme.
 Frameworks built in the field and refined across 25 years and two thousand hours of coaching work with executives, athletes, creatives, and individuals navigating real pressure.

 One on One